-3 - Configure the required parameters in the Outgoing E-mail Server SMTP panel.
-4 Configure the Test Message parameter.
-5 - Save your changes and close the form.
-END OF STEPS 9.30 How do I list inactive user accounts?
-9.30.1 Steps 1 -Choose Administration→Security→NFM-P User Security from the NFM-P main menu.
+3 Configure the required parameters in the Outgoing E-mail Server SMTP panel.

+Configure the Test Message parameter.

+9.30 How do I list inactive user accounts?

+Choose Administration $\rightarrow$ Security $\rightarrow$ NFM-P User Security from the NFM-P main menu.
 The NFM-P User Security - Security Management (Edit) form opens.

-2 -Click on the Users tab.
-3 Click Inactive User Search and perform one of the following: a.
-Choose ≥90 Days. b.
-Choose ≥180 Days. c.
-Specify another period: 1.
-Choose Custom User Inactivity Period.
+Click Inactive User Search and perform one of the following:

+- a.
+Choose ≥90 Days.

+- b.
+Choose ≥180 Days.

+- c.
+Specify another period:

+- 1. Choose Custom User Inactivity Period.
 The Custom User Inactivity Period form opens.

-2. Configure the User inactive greater than or equal to parameter.
+- 2. Configure the User inactive greater than or equal to parameter.

 User accounts that have been inactive for a number of days that are greater than or equal to the specified value are listed on the NFM-P User Security - Security Management (Edit) form.

-4 Save your changes and close the form.
-END OF STEPS -How do I suspend or reinstate an NFM-P user account?
-9.31 9.31.1 Steps 1 -
+9.31 How do I suspend or reinstate an NFM-P user account?

-Choose Administration \rightarrow Security \rightarrow NFM-P User Security from the NFM-P main menu.
+Choose Administration $\rightarrow$ Security $\rightarrow$ NFM-P User Security from the NFM-P main menu.
 The NFM-P User Security - Security Management (Edit) form opens.

 2 Click on the Users tab.
 3 Select a user account and click Properties.
-The User type_of_user (Edit) form opens.
+The User type\of\user (Edit) form opens.